astropi-b/astropi-b.github.io/index.md

 # Welcome to My Page!

 Hello!
-I'm Anumanchi Agastya Sai Ram Likhit, an Integrated Masters student specializing in [your specialization], currently studying at [IISER Bhopal, India](https://www.iiserb.ac.in/).
-My academic journey is driven by a passion for exploring the mysteries of the universe and understanding the underlying principles that govern it.
-With a keen interest in both theoretical and practical aspects of my field, I am constantly seeking to expand my knowledge and engage in meaningful research.
-Hello!
 I'm Anumanchi Agastya Sai Ram Likhit, an Integrated Masters (BS-MS) student specializing in Physics with a minor in Data Science, currently studying at [IISER Bhopal, India](https://www.iiserb.ac.in/).
 My academic journey is driven by a passion for exploring the mysteries of the universe and understanding the underlying principles that govern it.
 With a keen interest in astronomy, astrophysics, cosmology, data science, and observational and instrumental astronomy, I am constantly seeking to expand my knowledge and engage in meaningful research.
 By implementing the latest advancements in data science and technology in astronomy, I aim to contribute to the growth and development of this fascinating field.

 ## Research Interests